 PENNSYLVANIA: Masks are Mandatory in All Public Spaces

-Effective immediately, a new order signed by Secretary of Health Dr. Rachel Levine takes the April 15th mask-wearing directive for businesses one step further:
+Effective July 1st, a new order signed by Secretary of Health Dr. Rachel Levine takes the April 15th mask-wearing directive for businesses one step further:

-With this order, and his authority under the Disease Prevention and Control Act, Dr. Levine requires that masks must be worn whenever anyone leaves home.
+With this order, and authority under the Disease Prevention and Control Act, Dr. Levine requires that masks must be worn whenever anyone leaves home.
 (Universal Face Coverings Order – Frequently Asked Questions)

 Guidance on Homemade Masks during COVID-19: This document includes best practices for homemade masks, how to maximize prevention efforts, and how to make a homemade mask out of fabric or cloth.

 Everyone should remember the phrase “my mask protects you, your mask protects me.”

 The CARES RRP is an emergency response to the COVID-19 pandemic to assist low to moderate income renters experiencing difficulty making rent payments as a result of this pandemic.
 Assistance shall be made available in the form of a grant and funds will be paid directly to landlords.
 Program Guidelines and applications for both landlords and tenants are available at https://www.phfa.org/pacares/.
 Completed applications will be accepted until September 30, 2020 at:

 The Community Development Program of Beaver County 1013 8th Avenue